max-ieremenko/ServiceModel.Grpc/docs/ServiceAndOperationName.md

 `ICalculator<int?>` interface has gRPC service name `ICalculator-Nullable-Int32`.

-The name of generic argument is 'DataContractAttribute.Name', if is defined, or type name:
+The name of the generic argument is 'DataContractAttribute.Name', if defined, or type name:

 ``` c#
 [DataContract(Name = "MyValue")]